yeungn523/mmsim/README.md

   order book.
 - Time-multiplexed agent execution unit that round-robins through up to 64 agent parameter slots backed by M10K blocks.
-- Ziggurat-based Gaussian random number generator and a log-space Geometric Brownian Motion core driving the price process.
-Central Limit Theorem and Euler variants are also included for comparison purposes only and are not part of the deployed datapath.
+- Ziggurat-based Gaussian random number generator; a Central Limit Theorem variant is included for comparison only and is not part of the deployed datapath.
+- Extended log-space Geometric Brownian Motion core with Ornstein-Uhlenbeck mean reversion towards a configurable target log-price; an Euler variant is included for comparison only.
 - PIO-triggered flash-crash and flash-rally injection that emits a configurable burst of stress packets onto the order bus.
-- GBM shock controller that drives the log-space drift through a crash-then-recover FSM to produce a V-shaped price shock with mean-reversion recovery.
 - Python golden models and ModelSim TCL pipelines for every RTL submodule.
-- DE1-SoC top-level integration with HEX display readout of the last executed price.
+- DE1-SoC top-level integration with HEX display readout of the cumulative retired-order count.

 ___